 Background jobs

-BackgroundJobsPlugin adds a durable background-job system to AdminForth.
-Jobs are stored in your data store (via a resource), executed by registered handlers, and automatically resumed after server restarts.
+BackgroundJobsPlugin adds a durable background job system to AdminForth.
+Jobs are stored in your data store through a resource, executed by registered handlers, and automatically resumed after server restarts.

 Setup